Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 1. Reduced Alcohol Tolerance

 This is the most consistently reported effect.
-Many patients on semaglutide or tirzepatide find that one or two drinks hit them much harder than before.
-What used to be a casual glass of wine now produces stronger intoxication, dizziness, or drowsiness.
+Many patients on semaglutide or tirzepatide find that one or two drinks have a stronger effect than expected than before.
+Patients may notice that smaller amounts of alcohol lead to stronger effects such as dizziness or drowsiness.

 The mechanism is not fully understood, but likely involves delayed gastric emptying.
 GLP-1 medications slow the rate at which your stomach empties its contents into the small intestine.
-When alcohol sits in the stomach longer, it may be absorbed differently, and the overall metabolic processing changes.
+When alcohol sits in the stomach longer, it may be absorbed more slowly or unpredictably, and the overall metabolic processing changes.

 Practical impact: If you normally drink two glasses of wine with dinner, start with one and see how it affects you.
 Many patients find they are satisfied with less alcohol, similar to how the medication reduces food intake.